-The specialty of Cognitive and Behavioral Psychology emphasizes an experimental-clinical approach to the application of behavioral and cognitive sciences to understand human behavior and develop interventions that enhance the human condition.
-Cognitive and behavioralpsychologists engage in research, education, training, and clinical practice regarding a widerange of problems and populations.
+The specialty of Behavioral and Cognitive Psychology emphasizes an experimental-clinical approach to the application of behavioral and cognitive sciences to understand human behavior and develop interventions that enhance the human condition.
+Behavioral and Cognitive Psychologists engage in research, education, training, and clinical practice regarding a wide range of problems and populations.

-The distinct focus of cognitive and behavioral psychology is twofold: (a) its heavy reliance on an empirical approach; and (b) its theoretical grounding in learning and behavioral analysis theories,broadly defined, including respondent conditioning, operant learning, social learning, cognitive sciences, and information processing models of behavior.
-Currently, there are four sub-areas of Cognitive and Behavioral Psychology that share theoretical foundations in learning theory and a common approach to case conceptualization.
-These are applied behavior analysis, behavior therapy, cognitive-behavior therapy, and cognitive therapy.
-Empiricism is a hallmark of all Cognitive and Behavioral Psychology, and of each of these sub-areas.
-Consequently, good practice in Cognitive and Behavioral Psychology relies heavily on those assessment andintervention procedures that have been found to be empirically supported.
+The distinct focus of Behavioral and Cognitive Psychology is twofold: (a) its heavy reliance on an empirical approach; and (b) its theoretical grounding in learning and behavioral analysis theories,broadly defined, including respondent conditioning, operant learning, social learning, cognitive sciences, and information processing models of behavior.
+Currently, there are four sub-areas of Behavioral and Cognitive Psychology that share theoretical foundations in learning theory and a common approach to case conceptualization.
+These are applied behavior analysis, behavior therapy, behavior-cognitive therapy, and cognitive therapy.
+Empiricism is a hallmark of all Behavioral and Cognitive Psychology, and of each of these sub-areas.
+Consequently, good practice in Behavioral and Cognitive Psychology relies heavily on those assessment and intervention procedures that have been found to be empirically supported.

 COMPETENCIES CHARACTERIZING THE SPECIALTY

 Functional competencies are those day-to-day practice activities provided at the specialty specific level of practice.
-In the ABCBP examination, all candidates are evaluated in the following four functional competencies: assessment, intervention, consultation, and the application of the science underlying cognitive and behavioral practice.
+In the ABBCP examination, all candidates are evaluated in the following four functional competencies: assessment, intervention, consultation, and the application of the science underlying behavioral and cognitive practice.
 Depending upon the nature of your practice, you also may be examined for two additional functional competencies: supervision/management and teaching.
-In other words, the first four competencies are essential for anyone applying for Board Certification in Cognitive and Behavioral Psychology, however, candidates may choose to emphasize the remaining two competencies if they are more representative of their daily activities, but these are not required.
+In other words, the first four competencies are essential for anyone applying for Board Certification in Behavioral and Cognitive Psychology, however, candidates may choose to emphasize the remaining two competencies if they are more representative of their daily activities, but these are not required.

 The foundational competencies are core foundations that cut-across the functional competencies and include ethics and legal foundations, individual and cultural diversity, effective interpersonal interactions, and professional identification.
 The functional and foundational competencies of the ABCBP are defined below.
-You will be examined on these competencies consistent with the definition of the specialty in Cognitive and Behavioral Psychology as defined above.
+You will be examined on these competencies consistent with the definition of the specialty in Behavioral and Cognitive Psychology as defined above.

 ESSENTIAL FUNCTIONAL COMPETENCIES